 FINANCIAL AID WARNING:

-Student is not making SAP as measured by one or more of the following requirements: GPA, PACE, and/or MAX Time Frame.
+Student is not making SAP as measured by one or both of the following requirements: GPA and/or PACE.
 For the next term in which the student is enrolled, the student remains eligible to continue receiving financial aid.
 The student must make SAP at the time of the next SAP evaluation period, or the student will be deemed ineligible to receive financial aid and will be placed on Financial Aid Suspension (unless and until he or she appeals that determination successfully and is placed subsequently on Financial Aid Probation).

 FINANCIAL AID SUSPENSION:

-Student is not making SAP based on one or more of the requirements (i.e., GPA, PACE and/or MAX Time Frame) after (1) being on Financial Aid Warning status for one term and failing to meet the required SAP standards, or (2) not satisfying the requirements of the academic plan developed for the student when he or she was placed on Financial Aid Probation.
+Student is not making SAP based on one or more of the requirements (i.e., GPA, PACE and/or MAX Time Frame) after (1) attempting the maximum number of credit hours allowed for the student's degree program, (2) being on Financial Aid Warning status (for GPA and/or PACE) for one term and failing to meet the required SAP standards, or (3) not satisfying the requirements of the academic plan developed for the student when he or she was placed on Financial Aid Probation.
 Financial aid eligibility is terminated until the student has achieved the required minimum standards to make SAP, or the student has obtained an approved appeal.